PFazel/table_modifier/README.md

 table_modifier
 ==============

-Simple JS helper class to draw and modify html tables
+Simple JS helper functions to draw and modify html table.

 This was a coding exercise that I did as part of an interview process.
 It maybe useful for someone.